 It is small.
 The rooms are comfortable, not fancy or elegant, but very clean and functional.
 It felt as if we were visiting someone’s home.
 There is no indoor dining facility.
 The B&B serves all meals under the covered patio overlooking the pool.

 Breakfasts, included in the low room rate, were simple, healthy, and filling.
 The dinners, though!
-The B&B offers home-cooked three, four, five, six, two-hundred-course meals in the evenings at 7 p.m. sharp, and at an extra charge of I believe 20 euros each.
+The B&B offers home-cooked three, four, five, six, two-hundred-course meals in the evenings at 7 p.m. sharp, and at an extra charge of 20 euros each.

 I have exaggerated a bit here about the number of courses.
 It was just so much excellent food.
 We had dinner here every single night except one and enjoyed the food tremendously.
 Here is a quote from Villa Franca’s booking confirmation describing the evening meals.